-- (a) A SAS award consists of cash and/or time off in recognition of a special act or service performed in the public interest in connection with or related to official employment; and clearly exceeds the recognition afforded through the issuance of a performance award. - (b) The SAS award includes the On-The-Spot (OTS) award as a means to provide immediate recognition for a significant deed or accomplishment performed with exceptional quality under difficult or unusual circumstances. - (c) More than one person can be nominated for a cash and/or time-off SAS award.
-However, unless the accomplishments of the group meet the criteria established for a group incentive award, they are processed as individual awards. - (d) A SAS award is not allowed to recognize employees who volunteer to support activities and events; volunteers should be recognized through a non-monetary acknowledgement. - (e) An employee who has a current rating of record of ME or above and is not on a PIP is eligible to receive a SAS award. - (f) The amount of a cash or time-off award for a special act or service is based on the tangible/intangible benefit to the organization.
-All nominations must: (1) contain the approving official's signature and date; (2) identify and describe the scope of the act; (3) demonstrate its significance to mission, goals, and/or objectives; (4) justify the award amount by following the scale in Appendix B and (5) show that the action is beyond the scope of the employee's job duties.
+- (c) An SAS and TOA can recognize a contribution that is within or outside of an employee's normal job responsibilities.
+Further, an employee can receive an SAS and/or TOA and a performance-based award for the same contribution in a single year. - 1 The most important factor in deciding whether to grant multiple awards for the same contribution is that the total value of the awards must be commensurate with the value of the employee's contribution. - If the contribution is within an employee's normal job responsibilities that can be recognized under the regular performance-based award process, the award justification must clearly explain what the employee did that clearly exceeds expected performance meriting an SAS/TOA. - (d) More than one person can be nominated for a cash and/or time-off SAS award.
+However, unless the accomplishments of the group meet the criteria established for a group incentive award, they are processed as individual awards. - (e) In accordance with the August 3, 2010, Presidential Memorandum, employees assigned to confidential or policy determining positions (i.e., Schedule C employees) are not eligible to receive SAS awards for individual or group achievements.
+The freeze on discretionary SAS is in effect until further notice.
+This does not apply to TOAs. - (f) A SAS award is not allowed to recognize employees who volunteer to support activities and events; volunteers should be recognized through a non-monetary acknowledgement. - (g) A current DOE employee is eligible to receive a SAS award (and TOA) if they have a current rating of record of ME or above (from DOE or another Federal agency) and is not on a PIP.A new Federal employee who does not have a recent Federal rating of record is eligible for an SAS provided their first-line supervisor certifies they have been onboard at least 90 days and performing at least at the ME level. - (h) The amount of a cash or time-off award for a special act or service is based on the tangible/intangible benefit to the organization.
+All nominations must: (1) contain the approving official's signature and date; (2) identify and describe the scope of the act; (3) demonstrate its significance to mission, goals, and/or objectives; (4) an explanation of how the contribution meets the scale in

+Appendix B and (5) describe how the action went above and beyond the employee's regular duties or normal expectations.